tuho9428/PennyPal/README.md

 1. Install XAMPP on your device.
 You can download XAMPP from https://www.apachefriends.org/index.html.
 2. Clone the source code from GitHub: https://github.com/tuho9428/PennyPal
-3. Download  the source code for phpmailer from GitHub: https://github.com/PHPMailer/PHPMailer or find it in the zip file
+3. Download  the source code for phpmailer from GitHub: https://github.com/PHPMailer/PHPMailer
 4. Place the folder named PennyPal and phpmailer into C:\xampp\htdocs\.
 5. Start Apache and MySQL in XAMPP.